haynesie/Whither/Whither the Computer Lab.md

 From our collection of 32 lab machine login files, we gained a set of 1141 login instances over the period of nine days, of which 531 (46.5%) were console logins.
 (Note the use of the term "console" - in this exercise we are paying particular attention to the local physical use of the machine, as opposed to those who may be logging in to systems remotely.)

 In the first part of the analysis, we take a look at the times of logins into the systems.
-In our particular lab, we see that logins are modest up until 11:00 am, after which levels of computer console activity more than double until around 4:00pm, after which they taper back to modest levels again by 6:00pm.
+In our particular lab, we see that logins are modest up until 11:00 am, after which levels of computer console activity more than double until around 5:00pm, after which they drop down to modest levels again by 6:00pm.
 By 8:00pm, computer console usage is very sparse.

 ![LoginsByHour](https://github.com/haynesie/Whither/blob/master/Images/ConsoleLoginsByHour.png "Logins By Hour")